Irish lessons show Spain must do better on banks

 Dublin made several mis-steps on its path, stumbling along for two years with unrealistic estimates of the scale of the problem.

-Similar criticism is being leveled at Spain, which now has to build on an international bailout package to restore investor confidence and implement long-term structural reforms.
+Similar criticism is being levelled at Spain, which now has to build on an international bailout package to restore investor confidence and implement long-term structural reforms.

 “Spain and Ireland share one big problem; a big overextension of the loan book into property,” said Gary McCarthy, CEO of QFT Advise, which provides analysis on financial markets.